raspibolt/raspibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

 ### Force single server Electrum connection to only your node

-To preserve privacy, we will constrain Electrum to only connect to a single server (RaspiBolt).
+To preserve privacy, we will constrain Electrum to only connect to a single server (your RaspiBolt).
 How to do this depends on whether you are connecting via Local Area Network or via Tor and the operating system that you use on your regular computer.

 ### Local connection